 Financing Agents include institutions or entities that channel the funds provided by Financing Sources and use those funds to pay for, or purchase, the activities inside the health accounts boundary.
-In Pakistan, these include the Ministry of Health (It can be replaced with Ministry of Interprovincial Coordination), Ministry of Defense, autonomous bodies, NGOs, and households etc.
+In Pakistan, these include the Ministry of National Health Services, Ministry of Defense, autonomous bodies, NGOs, and households etc.